Boulder, Colorado: History

 On November 7, 1861, the Colorado General Assembly passed legislation to locate the University of Colorado in Boulder.
+The City of Boulder City was incorporated on November 4, 1871.
 On September 20, 1875, the first cornerstone was laid for the first building (Old Main) on the CU campus.
-The university officially opened on September 5, 1877.
+Colorado became a state on August 1, 1876, and the university officially opened on September 5, 1877.
+The City of Boulder City shortened its name to the City of Boulder.

 In 1907, Boulder adopted an anti-saloon ordinance.
-Statewide prohibition started in Colorado in 1916 and ended with the repeal of national prohibition in 1933.
+In 1916, statewide prohibition started in Colorado, and ended with the repeal of national prohibition in 1933.